predrag-rakic/predrag-config/obsidian-notes/Hiring/Interview questions.md

         -   It as about transaction synchronization.
         -   desirable sequential-consistency
     -   Your perspective on using advanced DB features: views, triggers, embedded functions
+- Concurrency
+  - race condition
+    - What is it?
+How did we get there, and how do we get out of there?
 - Ever been in remote team?
 - Ever been in on-call rotation?